kugg/jerkeby/content/posts/Business-logic.md

 }
 ```

+Preferably a more structured method for handling user input securely should have been provided from the design phase.
+Such as the entity modelling pattern from [Secure by design by Dan Bergh Johnsson, Daniel Deogun and Daniel Sawano](https://www.manning.com/books/secure-by-design).

 ### Authentication Bypass Using an Alternate Path or Channel (CWE-288)
 In my experience authentication bypasses have traditionally occurred when inconsistent authentication checks are applied, commonly in frameworks where the developer must explicitly declare that authentication is required.
-The bug class has since grown to include applications with more states than "logged in" and "not logged in".
+The bug-class has since grown to include applications with more states than "logged in" and "not logged in".

 When a user receives an authentication token for performing one single action, the rest of the application is unaware of any "new" token state limitations.